LorenzHetterich/JQuic/Readme.md

 ## What JQuic is not
 Optimized for speed: This tool is not intended to be used for http servers in production environments but rather for proxies / servers in a test environment.
 Thus, whilst the underlying library (`lsquic`) is fast, this implementation is not. <br>
-Cross Platform: Although JQuic is mostly developed in Java and `lsquic` supports multiple platforms, cross platform support was a non goal, so JQuic only works on linux as of now (although multi-platform support might be added in the future.
-Feel free to open Pull requests ;D)
+Cross Platform: Although JQuic works for Windows and Linux (both x86-64 only), only Linux is really supported (Usage with Windows is slow and might be buggy.
+However, feel free to open pull requests and issues!).

 ## Installation
 * requires Java 14